TheOdinProject/curriculum/javascript/index.md

 * [Introduction to Javascript Unit Testing from Smashing Magazine](http://coding.smashingmagazine.com/2012/06/27/introduction-to-javascript-unit-testing/) guides you through building your own tests and using the QUnit framework.
 * [Testing Javascript using the Jasmine Framework from  HTMLGoodies](http://www.htmlgoodies.com/beyond/javascript/testing-javascript-using-the-jasmine-framework.html) is a high level overview.
 * [Testing your Javascript with Jasmine from TutsPlus](http://net.tutsplus.com/tutorials/javascript-ajax/testing-your-javascript-with-jasmine/) gets a bit more into things.
+* [Writing Testable Javascript from Alistapart](http://alistapart.com/article/writing-testable-javascript) will help you use testing to make better code design decisions.
 * [Jasmine Documentation on Github](https://github.com/pivotal/jasmine)
 * [Test-first javascript for testing](http://testfirst.org)(go to the Javascript link on the left after reading about it)